Set Up SSH Key on Linux Server

 By creating this folder, you create a safe place to store SSH authentication keys.
 It should be noted that any user who wants to connect using SSH keys for authentication must repeat these steps in their profile because the keys are stored in the user’s home directory.

-Step 2: Use Open SSH to generate SSH keys
+Step 2: Use Open SSH to generate SSH key on Linux server

 OpenSSH is a popular open-source SSH tool, especially for Linux distributions.
 Open SSH, with its simple setup process, is often used to connect, and in this method, both the client computer and the terminal server must be accessible.